 That makes a lot of sense.
 And what can coaches do to help encourage good recovery practices?

-Commit to it as as much of a valuable part of training as hard bike intervals or track sessions, then educate the athlete on what true recovery is and why it's important, then follow through and coach to it.
+Commit to it as as much of a valuable part of training as hard bike intervals or track sessions, then educate the athlete on what true recovery is and why it's important, before following through and coaching it.

 The Purple Patch coaching team are tasked with 'coaching to the pillars', and this means we avoid simply discussing swimming, cycling and running in our coach-athlete review sessions.
 Instead, we monitor and educate around all performance aspects, including recovery.